nick-otter/nick-otter.github.io/_posts/2023-02-17-What Is A DevOps Engineer.md

 ---
 layout: post
-title:  "What Is A DevOps Engineer?"
+title:  "What Is A DevOps Engineer"
 categories: devops
 ---